7 ways to make your business greener

 Recycle and reuse

 Almost all business activities create some waste products, but disposing of them thoughtfully can help manage their environmental impact.
 E-waste (items such as batteries, old computer equipment, fridges, lightbulbs and more) often requires specialist disposal and can be a major issue in these days of fast evolution of technology.
 Paper, glass, plastic and metal should be recycled where possible to minimise landfill.
-You can contact your local shire or council or check Planet Ark’s recycling near you website to see what items can be recycled in your area.
+You can contact your local government or check Planet Ark’s recycling near you website to see what items can be recycled in your area.

 Consider whether by-products of your business can be put to good use.
 You may be able to donate coffee grounds from your café to local gardeners or compost your food waste.
 If you don’t have the space or time to manage compost, several companies such as BioPak, Kooda and Remondis offer a managed service.